ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - Are there duplicate download records?
 - Is the lat/long, geom, serial number and catalognumber formatted correctly?

-The notebook will indicate the table has passed quality control by adding a ✔️ **green checkmark** beside each section.
+The Nodebook will indicate the table has passed quality control by adding a ✔️ **green checkmark** beside each section.

 If there are any errors contact OTN to resolve.